prabishkhanal/himalayanConservation/README.md

-# Himalayan Conservation Initiative
+# The Himalayan Conservancy Initiative

-A React-based website for the Himalayan Conservation project, focused on preserving the rich biodiversity and cultural heritage of the Himalayan region.
+A React-based website for the The Himalayan Conservancy project, focused on preserving the rich biodiversity and cultural heritage of the Himalayan region.

 ## Getting Started